EDCD/EDMarketConnector/README.md

 ### App repeatedly opens the Frontier's authentication website
 The authentication didn't complete correctly for some reason.
 This can be caused by:

 - Using Internet Explorer.
 IE is [known](https://blogs.msdn.microsoft.com/ieinternals/2011/07/13/understanding-protocols/) to be broken.
 Please (temporarily) set your default browser to Edge, Chrome or Firefox and retry.
 - Entering credentials for a different Cmdr - see [Error: Wrong Cmdr](#error-wrong-cmdr).
 - Entering Steam credentials instead of Frontier credentials - see [Error: User not found](#error-user-not-found).

 ### 500 internal server error
+Either:

+- You pressed the "Approve" button on Frontier's authentication website twice.
+This is harmless; if the app isn't displaying any error messages and isn't redirecting again to Frontier's authentication website then all is fine.
-Frontier's authentication website sometimes gets overloaded and displays this error.
+- Frontier's authentication website sometimes gets overloaded and displays this error.
 Please try again later.

 ### Error: User not found
 Your Steam account may not be linked to your Frontier account (you can check whether you have any external accounts linked on the [Frontier store](https://www.frontierstore.net/frontier_partnerkeys/)).